cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

    #. **Define our tasks in the runtime section.**

       Next we want to create our ``runtime`` section of our suite.
       First we define what the tasks do.
 In this example ``long_forecasting_task`` will sleep, create a file containing some random numbers and produce a message.
       (Note that the random number generator bash script has already been preloaded into your ``bin`` directory.)
       ``another_weather_task`` and ``different_weather_task`` simply sleep.

-      Add the following code to the  ``suite.rc`` file.
+      Add the following code to the  ``flow.cylc`` file.

       .. code-block:: cylc